awslabs/summarization-privacy-policies/README.md

 ## License Summary

-The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+The documentation is made available under the CC-BY-4.0 license.
 See the LICENSE file.

 The sample code within this documentation is made available under the MIT-0 license.
 See the LICENSE-SAMPLECODE file.